Selling a financed car

-Selling a car bought using finance isn’t easy – and isn’t always possible.
-Using car finance to purchase a car means that you don’t technically own the vehicle until the finance is settled.
+Selling a car that you’re still making finance repayments for isn’t easy – and isn’t always possible.
+After all, using car finance to purchase a vehicle means that you don’t technically own the vehicle until the finance is settled.
+Find out all the rules and regulations around selling a car with outstanding finance.

 How to sell a financed car